 In Part I of this Q&A, which can be found here, authors from the Detective Thrillers anthology shed light on the inspiration behind their stories in the book.
 Now, they tell us about their own favourites from the genre, as well as the methods they use to bring their fiction to the page.
 Alongside the contemporary authors, this new collection features works by classic authors such as John Buchan, Mignon G. Eberhart and Arthur Conan Doyle.
 From Father Brown and the inimitable Sherlock Holmes all the way to hardboiled PIs like Race Williams and Violet McDade, there’s no end of fascinating leading figures to follow in these breathless tales of intrigue and adventure!

 Fantasy & Gothic Blog

-In the first of this month's Q&As with our January authors, we have Gregory Bastianelli.
-He talks about the biggest influence on his writing, who and what he bases his characters on and advice to aspiring writers!
+In the first of this month's Q&As with our March authors, we have Tim Waggoner.
+He talks about who he based his characters on, advice to aspiring writers and he gives us a sneak peek into what he is working on at the moment!
 Be sure to check in tomorrow for more writing inspiration!

 We’re delighted to present the author lists for the next two anthologies in our Gothic Fantasy series: Detective Thrillers, and A Dying Planet.
 Due for publication in February 2020, these latest books continue to pair contemporary takes on the themes with classic tales that have helped shape the genres as we know them today.
 Once again, we received a great response to our recent call for submissions, and we’re excited to now share the results of a selection process that has been both tough and rewarding: congratulations to the below and many thanks to all who submitted!